-A. HOMEWORK (GUIDELINES AND REQUESTS)
+A. HOMEWORK

 Homework is an extension and reinforcement of what occurs in the classroom.
 It enables students to reflect upon and react to learning experiences in a meaningful way.
 We expect every student to accept the responsibility for completing homework neatly, accurately, and on time.
 While parents should be supportive and encouraging, it is ultimately the student's responsibility to complete assignments that represent the student's best quality and effort.
-On average, grade 5 students should expect to receive substantially more homework than in Grade 4.
-Your child's fifth grade teacher will provide more specific homework information.
+On average, middle school students should expect to receive one to two hours of homework per evening.
+It should also be noted that homework constitutes a significant portion of the marking period grade.
+For more specific homework policy information, parents should contact the classroom teachers.

-In reference to student absences and homework, it is the student's responsibility to gather missed assignments from the teacher upon the student's return to school, complete missed assignments based on a schedule arranged by the teacher and student, and submit missed assignments to the teacher.
-In the event a student is or is going to be absent from school for three days or more due to illness, the student's parent may notify the counseling office and request work.
+If a student is absent for any reason, it is the student's responsibility to gather missed assignments from teachers upon the student's return to school, complete missed assignments based on a schedule arranged by the teacher and student, and submit missed assignments to the teacher.
+In the event a student is absent from school for three days or more due to illness, the student's parent may notify the Counseling Office and request work.
 Once the office has been notified, teachers will provide work for the student.
-However, please allow 24 hours after notification for the work to be provided by the teacher.
+However, YOU SHOULD ALLOW 24 HOURS AFTER NOTIFICATION FOR THE WORK TO BE PROVIDED BY THE TEACHER(S).
 When students are absent for one or two days, students or parents should contact a classmate to obtain assignments instead of the main office.